Trust04zh/pastebin-worker/doc/api.md

 Explanation of the fields:

 - `lastModified`: String.
 An ISO String representing the last modification time of the paste.
-- `expireAt`: String.
-An ISO String representing when the paste will expire.
+- `createdAt`: String.
+An ISO String representing when the paste was created.
 - `expireAt`: String.
-An ISO String representing when the paste was created.
+An ISO String representing when the paste will expire, or `"never"` if the paste has no expiration.
 - `sizeBytes`: Integer.
 The size of the content of the paste in bytes.
 - `filename`: Optional string.
 The file name of the paste.
 - `location`: String, either "KV" of "R2".
 Representing whether the paste content is stored in Cloudflare KV storage or R2 object storage.